Whitley Bay Metro station: Facilities

 The station has two platforms, both of which have ticket machines (which accept cash, card and contactless payment), smartcard validators, seating, next train audio and visual displays, timetable and information posters and an emergency help point.
 There is step-free access to both platforms by accessible footbridge, with platforms also linked by a second footbridge, which replaced the original with latticework sides.
 The station has free car park, with 76 spaces.
-There is also cycle storage at the station, with eight cycle lockers and eight cycle pods.
+There is also cycle storage at the station, with eight cycle lockers and eight cycle pods. in addition this is the only station to have toilets (Note: Four Lane Ends Interchange also had toilets from its opening in 1980 till the early 2020s until they were closed and remain permanently locked.)

 Services

 As of April 2021, the station is served by up to five trains per hour on weekdays and Saturday, and up to four trains per hour during the evening and on Sunday between South Shields and St James via Whitley Bay.
 (Note: Prior to 12 December 2005, services operated between South Hylton and St James via Whitley Bay.)